veyon/docs/admin/ldap.rst

 .. _ComputerGroupTree:

 :index:`Computer Group Tree`
     If the computer groups are located in different tree than the regular (user-)groups or in a subtree, the respective LDAP tree can be entered here.
-Otherwise the group tree is also used to query :index:`computer groups` and filter them with a specific :ref:`Object Filter <ObjectFilter>` if necessary.
+Otherwise the group tree is also used to query :index:`computer groups` and filter them with a specific :ref:`object filter <LdapObjectFilters>` if necessary.

 Perform :index:`recursive search operations` in object trees
     You can use this option to control whether objects shall be queried recursively.
 In this case the search is not only performed in the determined tree but also in all possible subtrees.

     Default: *disabled*

 .. hint:: If objects of a single type reside in various object trees (e.g. users in ``CN=Teachers`` and also in ``CN=Students``), the parameter for the respective object tree can be left empty and the option :guilabel:`Perform recursive search operations in object trees` can be activated.
 In this case a recursive search through the complete LDAP directory starting from the Base DN is performed.
-However, you should by all means set the :ref:`Object Filter <ObjectFilter>` for the respective object type.
+However, you should by all means set the :ref:`object filter <LdapObjectFilters>` for the respective object type.

 Object attributes